 - Anti-bullying: Media manners.

 There are also occasions where we are asked to include information targeting specific issues for a school: i.e. anti-drug awareness (‘huffing’), safe ways to manage stress (addressing self harming issues) etc. In addition we have an ‘add on’ to this Programme if requested: ‘How are babies made’.
 Please discuss with us at time of inquiry.
+Programmes are regularly adapted to an individual school’s/community’s needs.
+Nest also frequently work in the disability sector.

 PUBERTY EDUCATION and NOT SEX EDUCATION!